ArchieAtkinson/oxidehtf/README.md

 One large benefit of these differences is portability.
 Having a Rust-based test runner allows for a test binary to be produced and distributed.
 This, combined with a TUI interface, provides a feature rich UI (one day ..) that can be used on almost any system.

+## Architecture Musings

+### Events and Actions/Commands

+#### Events
+Events are raw inputs
+Events should be produced by components (and others?) and produce actions Events shouldn't change state or take actions

+#### Actions
+Actions should be used to change state or do work